 How to make a Whiskey Smash

-Get out your muddler and cocktail shaker and let’s make cocktails.
+Get out your muddler * and cocktail shaker * and let’s make this classic cocktail.
 Good to the very last drop!

-In an effort to savor this warm weather, I’m looking for any juicy peaches I can get my hands on, so I can make all the drinks.
-However, you can use any kind of fruit.
-Try it with strawberries, blackberries, orange slices or whatever floats your boat.
+You can use any fruit!
+To savor summer, I’m always looking for all the juicy peaches I can get my hands on to make peach whiskey smashes.
+But it’s so good with other fruits, too!
+Try it with limes, strawberries, blackberries, orange slices — or whatever floats your boat.

 More summer whiskey cocktails